AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/12_GenericUnits/Variants_BySubprogram/tc.rst

-**Exercise SC on multiple generic instances, triggering different paths**
+**Exercise SC on multiple generic instances, triggering different subprograms**

 Exercise aggregated and per-instance Statement Coverage on multiple instances of generic packages provided either as independant compilation units or as